tkn-tub/IRS_Rejuvenation/README.md

 ## Description
 This project develops an IRS assisted link between an access point (AP) and a mobile user (MU), where non-line of sight condition is assumed; see the representation in Fig. 1.
 The project features the application where the IRS is continously reconfigured to illuminate the MU with a predefined signal-to-noise (SNR) ratio.
-The IRS reconfiguration policy is determined with the age of information (AoI) concept; further details are given in paper to be published.
+The IRS reconfiguration policy is determined with the age of information (AoI) concept; further details are given in paper in [1].

 <figure>
     <p align="center">